7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 7.4 Introduction to the Walkthroughs

 This chapter is the first of eight walkthroughs included in the book.
 In it, we present one approach to analyzing a specific dataset.
-In this chapter, the approach is what we refer to as the “education data science pipeline”, or some of the steps taken in many data science projects, including cleaning and tidying data as well as exploring and visualizing or modeling it.
+In this chapter, the approach is what we refer to as the education data science pipeline, orsome the steps taken in many data science projects, including cleaning and tidying data as well as exploring and visualizing or modeling it.

 Here, we will be using data from a number of online science classes and will show the process of working with an education dataset from start to finish.
-While the walkthroughs are very different, the structure and section headings will be consistent throughout them.
-For example, each walkthrough will begin with a vocabulary section, followed by an introduction to the dataset and an introduction to the question or problem explored in the walkthrough.
+While the walkthroughs are very different, the structure and section headings will be consistent throughout the walkthroughs.
+For example, every walkthrough will begin with a vocabulary section, followed by an introduction to the dataset and an introduction to the question or problem explored in the walkthrough.

 We note that this chapter assumes familiarity with the four core concepts that comprise the foundational skills framework: projects, functions, packages, and data.
-If you would like a refresher about (or an introduction to) any of those, reading Chapter 6 then writing and running some of the code in it may be helpful to you.
+If you would like a refresher about (or an introduction to) any of those, the foundational skills chapter, then reading and writing and running some of the code in the previous chapter Chapter 6 may be helpful to you.

 7.5 Chapter Overview

 In this walkthrough, we explore some of the key steps that are a part of many data science in education projects.
 In particular, we explore how to process and prepare data.
 These steps are sometimes referred to as “data wrangling”.
-To do this, we rely heavily on a set of tools that we use throughout all the walkthroughs—those associated with the {tidyverse}.
+To do so, we rely heavily on a set of tools that we use throughout all of the walkthroughs, those associated with the {tidyverse}.

 7.5.1 Background